Myrtle rust - a threat to the Australian landscape and plant industries

 Figure 4.
 Early symptoms of myrtle rust infection on young Melaleuca quinquenervia (left) and causing death of M. quinquenervia coppice regeneration (right).

 While the impact of P. psidii varies depending on the plant host and the environment, it is widely recognised that the full impact of this disease on our native ecosystems in Australia may take many years to manifest.

 Predicting and managing the impacts of myrtle rust is critical to reducing biodiversity losses in susceptible environments.

 New Zealand Case Study

-  Myrtle rust has not been detected in New Zealand.
-According to climate modelling that has been undertaken in New Zealand, myrtle rust - should it establish - is most likely to become established in low to mid-altitude areas of the North Island, the northern east coast of the South Island and in the Chatham Islands area (http://www.biosecurity.govt.nz/pests/guava-rust).
+Myrtle rust was detected in New Zealand in 2017.
+According to climate modelling that has been undertaken in New Zealand, myrtle rust is most likely to become established in low to mid-altitude areas of the North Island, the northern east coast of the South Island and in the Chatham Islands area (http://www.biosecurity.govt.nz/pests/guava-rust).
 While the impact on New Zealand’s environment has the potential to be severe, there is also the impact on the Māori community to consider.
 Many susceptible plants are very significant to the Māori culture.

-  “Myrtle rust has not been detected in New Zealand, however there is a significant risk that it will arrive.
-It has been identified as a serious threat.
+“Myrtle rust has been identified as a serious threat.
 The fungus poses a serious threat to both native and endemic myrtaceous species such as pohutukawa, rata and manuka, and many species which are considered taonga (or treasure) by Māori.
 Any knowledge that New Zealand can learn from Australia’s response to Myrtle Rust and PBCRC’s research will be beneficial and we look forward to continuing to build these collaborations.”